Dreepye/StarNubMain/StarNubServer/README.md

 			- Checks if everyone can use the command or if the player has permissions
 		- Commands are used by /{commandname or alias} {command}
 			- Example /starnubserver online or /sn online - would return whos online
-			- Commands can be mapped to shortcuts using the shortcut.yml in StarNub directory
+			- Commands can be mapped to shortcuts using the shortcut.yml in StarNub DIRECTORY
 				- Example: Config utilities.file would be starnubserver: ['online', 'who'], starboundmanager: ['ban', 'kick']
 					- ^-this would map /starnubserver online or /starnubserver who to /online or /who and /starboundmanager ban and /starboundmanager kick to /ban and /kick
 			- Only one unique command can be mapped, so if both starnubserver and starboundmanager both have 'ban' only one can be shortcut's